aws/karpenter-provider-aws/website/content/en/docs/getting-started/_index.md

 ### Tag Subnets

-Karpenter expects subnets to be tagged with the cluster name for autodiscovery.
+Karpenter discovers subnets tagged `kubernetes.io/cluster/$CLUSTER_NAME`.
+Add this tag to subnets associated configured for your cluster.
 Retreive the subnet IDs and tag them with the cluster name.

 Note: If you have a cluster with version 1.18 or below you can skip this step.